 Public universities are major engines of entrepreneurship and economic growth.
-In just 2012 and 2013, research at public research universities led to 3,278 patents, produced 522 start-up companies, and yielded 3,094 technology licenses.
+Over a two year period, research at public research universities led to 3,278 patents, produced 522 start-up companies, and yielded 3,094 technology licenses.
 These activities lead to ventures, products, and services that advance and improve society.2

 1. National Science Foundation, National Center for Science and Engineering Statistics, Higher Education Research and

 2. American Academy of Arts & Sciences, “Public Research Universities: Serving the Public Good,” 2016.

 3. Cole, Jonathan.
 “The Great American University,” 2009.